jameycribbs/hare/README.md

 #### Searching records

-To search for a record by any field, you can use the Table.ForEachID() function by passing it a closure that defines your query:
+To search for a record by any field, you can use the Table.ForEachID() method by passing it a function that defines your query:

 ```go
 err = contactsTbl.ForEachID(func(recID int) error {